stappersg/vBook/src/reference/vSL/stages.md

 [^parse]: The `parse` variable is available only if the user triggers a `vSL::parse()` function.

 These variables are part of the email context `ctx`.
-Thus must be called in a vSL file using the dot notation i.e. `ctx.timestamp`.
+Thus they must be called in a vSL file using the dot notation i.e. `ctx.timestamp`.

 ## Connection vs mail transaction